alexmercerind/native-android/README.md

-Just a personal repository to keep Native Android apps made in Kotlin while learning.
+Just a personal repository to keep Native Android apps made in Java/Kotlin while learning.

 I'm already proficient in Flutter & hopefully maintain few plugin and apps for the community.
-I've started to learn Kotlin & Native Android development to improvise my skills.
+I've started to learn Java/Kotlin & Native Android development to increase the domain of my skills.

 ## Applications